Delegate certificates improve STIR/SHAKEN for providers and enterprises

 Status of delegate certificates

-The ATIS SIP Forum IP-NNI Task Force approved the standards for delegate certificates on June 30, 2020.
+The ATIS SIP Forum IP-NNI Task Force approved ATIS-1000092, the (opens a ZIP file) standards for delegate certificates on June 30, 2020.

 TransNexus STIR/SHAKEN solutions